 Chemically pure H2O has never been present in the water we drink throughout human history.
-All water includes trace amounts of organic matter and minerals, some of which are harmful to us, but others of which are essential for good health.
+Reverse osmosis water includes trace amounts of organic matter and minerals, some of which are harmful to us, but others of which are essential for good health.

 The World Health Organization (WHO) suggests adding 10 mg/L of magnesium, 100 mg/L of dissolved salts, 30 mg/L of calcium, and 30 mg/L of bicarbonate ion to drinking water.
 Consider purchasing a RO (Reverse Osmosis) water filter.